 Ewes

 Trisket Georgia Rustic Wool's "Trisket" is our bossy, camera loving, attention hound.
 She is our largest ewe and produces massive fleeces - 8.5 pounds last year!
 Last year she had twins.
-Ruby Georgia Rustic Wool's "Fern" has a beautiful brown face and legs.
-She is an excellent mother who gave us a set of twins this year.
-Crystal Georgia Rustic Wool's "Eva" had twins in 2017 and 2020.
-There is a genetic component to twinning, so hopefully her offspring will also be more likely to have twins.
+Ruby Shangri-Baa's "Ruby" is out of an exceptional pairing, Trisket x Legolas.
+She will be bred for the first time in fall of 2022.
+She is simply gorgeous.
+Crystal Crystal is from the Pate line.
+We are waiting to see if she will be registrable.
+Her personality and "baa" are as hilarious as her looks.
 Zydivey Hope Springs' "Zydivey" is especially friendly and interested in people.
 She is curious about everything, loves to "baa," and is always the first to come running when she sees us.
 Lorelei Shangri-Baa's "Lorelei" is out of Legolas x Trinity.
 She has exceptional wool and cute little horns.
-We plan to add her to our breeding flock in Spring of 2022.
 Trinity Hope Springs' "Trinity" is our most photogenic and elegant sheep.
 She was a triplet, so we're hoping she has a genetic predisposition for multiple births.
 She also has lovely little horns (scurs really).
 Quinn We have been saying we need to keep a ewe lamb from our flock matriarch, Trisket, for years, but her offspring are so very friendly that we end up caving and letting zoos have them.
 But this year we are keeping one of hers.
 Like Trisket, her lambs are ideal - large sheep with excellent wool, super hardy, and insanely friendly.
-Rosemary Shangri-Baa's "Rosemary" was our very first lamb and also the finest lamb in our 2017 crop, so we kept her for our foundation flock.
-She is the offspring of Aeris and Fern.
+Valentine Shangri-Baa's "Valentine" is the first black ewe we have added to our foundation flock.
+She is the offspring of Rosemary and Huck Finn and will be bred for the first time in the Fall of 2023.
 June Shangri-Baa's "June" is the offspring of Aeris and Eva.
-She was the first lamb of 2018, and has now produced two gorgeous lambs for us. |
+She was the first lamb of 2018, and has now produced many gorgeous lambs for us. |

 Pricing and Waiting List |